-Car Accident Lawyers in Pittsburgh Personal Injury Attorneys Being Strong Advocates for the Seriously Injured in Western Pennsylvania and Beyond
+Car Accident Lawyers in Pittsburgh Personal Injury Attorneys Being Strong Advocates for the Seriously Injured Throughout Western Pennsylvania and Beyond

-If you suffered a personal injury due to a car accident, you know that you are not alone.
+personal injury due to a car accident, you know that you are not alone.
 Despite safety improvements in autos and other vehicles in the past 20 years, accidents, injuries, and fatalities continue to occur.
 According to the Insurance Institute for Highway Safety, there were 32,166 fatal motor vehicle crashes and 35,092 deaths in 2015.
 The overall fatality rate is 10.9 deaths per 100,000.
 The fatality rate in Pennsylvania is slightly less, or 9.4 deaths per 100,000 people.
-Nationwide, 2.6 million people are injured every year, according to the National Highway Traffic Safety Administration.
+Nationwide, 2.6 million people are injured every year, according to the National Highway Traffic Safety Administration (NHTSA).

-Although many of these deaths and injuries are the result of “accidents” for which no one can be held responsible, some are caused by the negligence of others.
+Uber or Lyft accident, or any other type of car accident, it is important to have a qualified attorney on your side.
 People injured in accidents caused by another’s negligence may be eligible to obtain compensation through the legal system for losses and damages.
 Connect with our experienced attorneys today.
 At the law firm of Berger Lagnese, LLC, we offer a free consultation to discuss your case.
 Common Causes of Negligent Car Crashes

-Collisions and other accidents caused by negligent actions by other drivers could make them, their insurance companies or other parties liable.
+Collisions and other accidents caused by negligent actions by other drivers could make them, their insurance companies, or other parties liable.
 Such actions could include:

 Motor vehicle crashes often leave the injured person suffering from:

 Head and brain injuries, including those that leave permanent brain damage Neck, spinal cord and back injuries that could leave the injured person paralyzed Internal injuries to organs including injuries caused by fractured ribs that then pierce a lung or other body part Psychological problems Facial disfiguration and other skin injuries

 People with such injuries often face a long road to recovery.
 Some may never fully recover and will require life-long assistance to function.